Prince8879/Fake_news_detection/README.md

 * Build a web application using **Flask** or **Streamlit**
 * Improve accuracy with deep learning models
 * Deploy the model online
+* Add API key to generate realtime data.
+* Also we can add Wikipedia library for more data .

 ---